Le-Gris/minicon2024/slides.md

 <!--
 So, how good are people at this weird, artificial task?
 Surprisingly good!

-On the left here, the x-axis shows indexes tasks ordered from hardest to easiest and the y-axis shows participant success rate.
+On the left plot here, the x-axis represents tasks ordered from hardest to easiest and the y-axis shows participant success rate.

 Dotted lines correspond to mean accuracy for people on each set and for the best algorithmic approach so far on the evaluation set.